lightning/bolts/11-payment-encoding.md

 in return for payment.

-A writer MUST NOT include more than one `d`, `h`, or `x` fields, and MAY include more then one `f` field.
+A writer MUST NOT include more than one `d`, `h`, or `x` fields, and MAY include more than one `f` field.

 A writer MUST include either a `d` or `h` field, and MUST NOT include both.
 If included, a writer SHOULD make `d` a complete description of